electricpocket/autopilot/README.md

 <img width="574" alt="Screenshot 2021-11-04 at 15 35 49" src="https://user-images.githubusercontent.com/463068/140360352-0740f7b8-dcc0-4869-835b-e54d204a1956.png">

-Fitting the Nano and the Relay driver boards and all the wires inside the TP5000 was a bit of a struggle.
-Helped with some judicous application of hot glue to hold things in place.
+Fitting the Nano and the Relay driver board and all the wires inside the TP5000 housing was a bit of a struggle.
+Some judicous application of hot glue to hold things in place helped.
 And voila:-

 [Video of the app in action](https://youtu.be/SloeDqlF8rE)